 The spirit of the Dominican people will never be crushed.
 In spite of the curfew, everyone figured out how to keep on having fun.
 So people would go to each other’s houses before the curfew began at 6pm and spend the night.
 That way we could still party.
 That is what my friends did the night I went into labor.
 My dearest friends Karen and Peter Thomas had come over to spend the night.
 We had a great dinner with Buz, my father in law and a man known for his splendid table, then played cards until very late.
 I went to bed around 1 because I was very tired by then and left everyone having fun.

 At around 3:00 a.m.
 I woke up.
-I was dreaming that I was going into labor, only to find that I was in labor.
+I was dreaming that I was going into labor, only to find that, yep, I was in labor.
 My doctor had told me to call her when the contractions were 15 minutes apart.
 Well, they were 5 minutes apart.
 We were freaking out having never given birth before.
 I thought I had slept through the other contractions and the baby was about to come out.
 Boy, was I wrong!
 Tommy went to the neighbor’s to use the phone since theirs was working.
 He called the doctor and my mother.
 He also called the police since there was a curfew and we could get shot on the way to the hospital.
 My mother came over and we formed a caravan to the hospital with all the cars shining their emergency flashers just in case.
 The roads were still completely covered in debris from hurricane David so it was like an obstacle course.
 Some of the roads we tried to take were closed due to fallen trees and we had to turn around a few times.
 We managed to get to the hospital around 5 a.m.

 When I went to my hospital room I found my mother and her maids had come in and totally sterilized my room from top to bottom, and had brought sheets, towels, and everything else I could have needed.
-I knew of women who had died giving birth because of the lack of sanitation in the Dominican Hospitals of that time, which was the reason I opted for the brand new women's hospital which only did births, etc Didn’t deal with diseased.
+I knew of women who had died giving birth because of the lack of sanitation in the Dominican Hospitals of that time, which was the reason I opted for the brand new women's hospital which only did births, etc Didn’t deal with the diseased.
 All the patients there were giving birth.
 But still, my mother found it necessary to clean.
 I will always thank her for it.

 Avaryl had a totally different cry and I could tell her cry from all the other babies in the hospital.
 If they took her away for any reason, I knew when she cried.
 Instinct is an amazing thing.
 You can identify your child from all the other children just minutes after they are born.
 Amazing.

 My daughter has been an individual from the moment she was born.
 She has been exotic, smart, funny, witty, and very strong since birth.
 As much strife as life has thrown her way, she has survived it.
 She has faced muscular dystrophy and diabetes with the will and attitude that few people have.
 I have always known that I didn’t have to worry about her.
 She would make it.
 That is who she is.
 The women of my family are very strong.
-But our girls, are a lot stronger than my generation.
+But our girls, are a lot stronger than even previous generations.
 Avaryl and my nieces, Aurora and Atibel, the three As, are totally individual women full of determination and guts.
 I love that about all three.
 We gave them the choice to be whoever they wanted to be, without having to compromise just because they were women.
 They have taken that freedom and run with it!
 More power to them.
 What they are achieving is a testament of the way we raised them.